-When Google Alerts are such a good tool to help you in your job search, how do you go about creating the Google Alerts for your specific job or company?
+When Google Alerts is such a good tool to help you in your job search, how do you go about creating Google Alerts for your specific job or company?
 Here take a look at the steps involved to create Google Alerts:

-1. First step is to go to Google Alerts homepage.
+1. The first step is to go to the Google Alerts homepage.

-2. On the homepage you get a text area written “Create an alert about”.
+2. On the homepage, you see a text: “Create an alert about”.
 Here you need to fill in what alert you want about.